yoyobojo/uni-v2-lp/README.md

 4. Confirm your localhost network in your wallet provider is set to:
   - RPC URL: http://localhost:8545
   - Chain ID: 1
+*Note: you will see your wallet say "Wrong Network" as it expects chain id 1337 for it's default localhost, but that's okay :)*

 ## Directory